Arabesque Partners: Arabesque Group

 In January 2022, ABG Real Estate invested in Arabesque Group.
 ABG Real Estate was supported in this transaction by PwC.

 Arabesque AI

 In January 2020, DWS invested in Arabesque AI.
+In February 2023, Carolina Minio Paluello was appointed as CEO of Arabesque AI.

 Media

 In September 2021, Arabesque launched the world's first AI ESG fund manager.
 In March 2021, Arabesque has hired Herman Brill as CEO for its asset management unit and Ulrika Hasselgreen as Head of Nordics and Head of Europe for Corporates and Sovereigns.